xarmian/voinode/README.md

-# Voi Testnet Node #
+# Voi Mainnet Node #

-This docker image modifies the official algod docker container found at https://hub.docker.com/r/algorand/algod to be used for the Voi TestNet Network.
+This docker image modifies the official algod docker container found at https://hub.docker.com/r/algorand/algod to be used for the Voi MainNet Network.
 It makes the following changes to the official image:

 1. It sets the default network to voitest-v1 and enables Fast Catchup
 2. It updates the config.json by setting GossipFanout, DNSBootstrapID, and EnableCatchupFromArchiveServers
-3. It updates the genesis.json file to the Voi TestNet Network's Genesis file
+3. It updates the genesis.json file to the Voi MainNet Network's Genesis file
 4. Installs `jq` package to make bringing your account online a bit easier

 There are currently images built for the following two architectures.
 If you require a different architecture, please submit an github issue.